An open-source package manager for agent skills

 crew autoupdate enable [--interval]

-Install a launchd user agent that runs crew update --quiet on an interval (default 4h).
+Install a launchd user agent that runs `crew update --quiet` every 4 hours.

 crew autoupdate disable